Toucaan/toucaan.research/README.md

   </h3>
 </div>

 The world's fastest website → app conversion engine.
-Create mobile apps written in Swift or Kotlin and get on the app stores quickly.
+Create mobile apps written in Swift or Kotlin in minutes.

-Coincidentally, the [Red Goose](https://goose.red) web application is also a demo implementation of the Toucaan CSS Framework.

 ---

+### Production demo

+Coincidentally, the [Red Goose](https://goose.red) website is a solid demo implementation of the Toucaan CSS Framework.

 ### About

 Design "app-like" interfaces.

-Toucaan is meant for building web-apps and mobile-apps using the building blocks of the web, i.e., HTML, CSS, JavaScript, and WebAssembly. 🏅
+Toucaan is meant for building web apps and mobile apps using the building blocks of the web, i.e., HTML, CSS, JavaScript, and WebAssembly. 🏅

-Toucaan is about:
+It is about:

-- Optimizing UX/UI according to a device, its underlying capabilities (e.g.: `pointer: coarse /fine`), physical size, and other situational constraints.
+- Optimizing UX/UI according to a device, its underlying capabilities (e.g.: `pointer: coarse /fine`), physical size, and other situational qualities.
 - Putting accessibility above everything else.
 - Routing stylesheets according to the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).

-Toucaan uses several ultramodern CSS patterns that are grounded in mathematics.
+Toucaan uses several ultramodern CSS patterns that are grounded in mathematics and fundamentals of Intrinsic Web Design.

 It introduces some new concepts like:

-1. Using `vmin` for block-scoped typography and intrinsic aspect-ratios instead of the regular units like `px` `em` or `rem`,
+1. Using `vmin` for block-scoped typography and intrinsic aspect-ratios instead of the regular units like `px` `em` or `rem,`
-2. Optionally use absolute [--inch](https://github.com/bookiza/--inch) unit or any other SI unit of physical measurement like centimeters or millimeters to define your UI.
+2. Optional use of absolute [--inch](https://github.com/bookiza/--inch) units or other SI units of physical measurement like centimeters or millimeters to define your UI.
+(Work in progress)

-And much, much more…
+And a lot more.

 > Read more about how Toucaan came about to be over [here](https://bubblin.io/blog/toucaan-introduction).

 ### Key features

-1. Intrinsic in principle and design.
+1. Intrinsic architecture.
 2. Block-scoped typography using `vmin`.
-3. Deterministic UX/UI `vmin` or `inch: pixel` mappings (Optional).
+3. Deterministic UX/UI using physical attributes like `inch: pixel` mappings (Optional).
 4. Supports Apple Watch 5 and upwards, up to projectors & OLED TVs.
 5. Simple yet classy utilities.
 It's like writing style in plain English.
 6. Accessibile by default.